 MA students will work primarily with their committee chair for advising.
 Before the committee chair has been selected, MA students will be advised by the Director of Graduate Studies.
-You must finalize your committee chair and committee no later than March 1st of your first year (November 1st for spring admits) and submit a Program of Study to the Graduate School that includes the names and signatures of all of your committee members.
+You must finalize your committee chair and committee no later than the end of your second semester at MSU and submit a Program of Study to the Graduate School that includes the names and signatures of all of your committee members.